phgthanhng/eCommerceProject/Deliverable#1/Proposal.md

 <mark>Some of these features might be deleted once we start working on the project; however, the final total of features will be at least 30 features.</makr>

-We will model our solution on the Amazon online buying tools and online store experiences.
+We will model our solution on the BookOutlet online buying tools and online store experiences.
 We estimate that we will spend a total of 210 hours building this product, i.e., 70 hours per team member.